michaelchin/gatsby-starter-netlify-cms/src/pages/index.md

     reconstructions and associated data through geological time.
 description: GPlates is desktop software for the interactive visualisation of plate-tectonics.
-  GPlates is free software (also known as open-source software), licensed for distribution under the GNU General Public License [GPL](https://www.gnu.org/licenses/old-licenses/lgpl-2.0.html), version 2.
+  GPlates is free software (also known as open-source software), licensed for distribution under the GNU General Public License <a href="https://www.gnu.org/licenses/old-licenses/lgpl-2.0.html" target="_blank">GPL</a>, version 2.
 intro:
   blurbs:
     - image: /img/coffee.png